UKradioastro/UKRAA_PicoMuon/README.md

 &nbsp;

-3. We can check we are in the coorect location by typing the following command and press enter, we should see the following...
+3. We can check we are in the correct location by typing the following command and press enter, we should see the following...
 ```
 ls -l
 ```